| Barry MacDonnell's

 Sorting regular paragraphs in reverse order using a temporary table

-Select all paragraphs in the document with your mouse or keyboard, or with Edit, Select, All.
+Select all paragraphs in the document with your mouse or keyboard, or with Edit, Select, All (or Ctrl+A on the Windows keyboard).
+Or just select the relevant paragraphs.

-Click on Table, Create and set the Columns = 1 and Text Delimiters = Paragraphs.
+Click on Table, Create and set the Columns=1 and the Text Delimiters=Paragraphs.
 Click OK.
-You should now have a table with all document paragraphs in separate cells.
+You should now have a table with all selected paragraphs in separate cells.

 Enter a 1 in the top cell of the first column, and a 2 in the cell just below it in the same column.